ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/spend_your_coin.md

-## Spend your coin {#spend-your-coin}
+﻿## Spend your coin {#spend-your-coin}

 So now that you know what a **bitcoin address**, a **ScriptPubKey**, a **private key** and a **miner** are, you will make your first **transaction** by hand.

 As you proceed through this lesson you will add code line by line as it is presented to build a method that will leave feedback for the book in a Twitter style message.
+I _highly recommend_ you to follow the instructions first on the TestNet and after do them again on the Main Bitcoin network.

 Let’s start by looking at the **transaction** that contains the **TxOut** that you want to spend as we did previously: